Shalulu94/T3A1-Workbok/README.md

 ## 3. Outline a standard high level structure for a MERN stack application and explain the components

+The MERN stack is a popular technology stack for building web applications.
+It includes MongoDB, a NoSQL database that stores data in a flexible, JSON-like format, allowing for easy scalability and efficient data management.
+Express.js is a web application framework for Node.js that simplifies creating server-side applications and APIs, offering robust features and middleware support.
+React, a front-end library developed by Facebook, is used to build dynamic, user-friendly interfaces with reusable UI components and efficient state management.
+Node.js provides the server-side environment for running JavaScript code, enabling the development of scalable network applications.
+Together, these technologies allow developers to use JavaScript across both the client and server sides, streamlining development and improving integration.

+- **MongoDB** - MongoDB is a NoSQL database that stores information in BSON (Binary JSON), a versatile format like JSON.
+It use collections of documents rather than tables, in contrast to conventional relational databases, enabling dynamic schema construction.
+Because of its adaptability, MongoDB works effectively with massive amounts of unstructured or semi-structured data.
+Its strong query capabilities, indexing, and scalability make it a popular option for contemporary applications that need to store and retrieve data quickly and effectively.

+- **Epress.JS** - Server-side apps and APIs can be developed more easily with Express.js, a Node.js framework for lightweight web applications.
+It offers a comprehensive feature set for managing sessions, routeing, middleware integration, and HTTP requests and responses.
+Express.js is a well-liked option for developing RESTful APIs and dynamic web apps because it enables developers to create scalable and maintainable server applications with less setup and configuration.

+- **React** - Facebook created the JavaScript package React to help developers create user interfaces, especially for single-page applications.
+It makes it simpler to design and manage intricate, dynamic interfaces by enabling developers to create reusable user interface components that are capable of managing their own state.
+React uses a virtual DOM to efficiently update and render components in response to data changes, improving user experience and efficiency.
+It is a well-liked option for contemporary web development because of its robust ecosystem and component-based architecture.

 ## 4. A team is about to engage in a project, developing a website for a small business.
 What knowledge and skills would they need in order to develop the project?